What Happens At Pamplona’s San Fermin Festival 2019: So Much More than Running with Bulls

-Since the days of Ernest Hemingway, tourists and adventure seekers across the globe have gravitated to the annual San Fermin Festival in Pamplona for its most famous attraction: the bull run.
-Adrenaline junkies after their next fix, macho types looking to prove their studliness, and herds of one-beer-too-many “sounds like a great idea” travelers flock to Pamplona each July to test their mettle, only to discover that San Fermin is so much more than just a bull run.
+Since the days of Ernest Hemingway, tourists and adventure seekers across the globe have gravitated to the annual San Fermin Festival 2019 in Pamplona for its most famous attraction: the bull run.
+Adrenaline junkies after their next fix, macho types looking to prove their studliness, and herds of one-beer-too-many “sounds like a great idea” travellers flock to Pamplona each July to test their mettle, only to discover that San Fermin is so much more than just a bull run.
 Here at Stoke, we love San Fermin (it was our first festival, after all) so we wanted to shed some light on the lesser-known, but no less legendary, aspects of one of Spain’s biggest parties.

 This is the true heart of San Fermin.
 Every evening, starting with the opening ceremony (El Chupinazo) the streets of Pamplona fill with locals and visitors alike to dance and drink the night away.
 Historically, the festival was a celebration of Saint Fermin, although historians debate the accuracy of his legacy, but these days San Fermin is mostly an excuse to party.
 Street parties are a great way to experience an authentic Spanish fiesta.
 Mingle with locals of all ages, and try out your drunk Spanish.
 Usually, the closing ceremony (Pobre de Mi) is one of the larger parties, but streets are packed with revelers every night of the week.